EMERGENCE-ERC/emergence-erc.github.io/README.md

 # emergence-erc.github.io
-Work-in-progress website for the EMERGENCE-ERC research project
+Work-in-progress website for the EMERGENCE-ERC research project.